Magnesium Deficiency: Signs, Foods & Remedies

 - Replenishing depleted soft tissues

-Magnesium also serves by regulating nerve impulses and aids in the formation of neurotransmitters.
+Magnesium also serves the body by regulating nerve impulses and it aids in the formation of neurotransmitters.

 What are the symptoms of magnesium deficiency?

 Magnesium deficiency is regularly found in chronic alcoholics and in those who frequently take diuretic medications.